AvijitBag07/inlinePTX_codePin/guided_inlinePTX_codepin/README.md

    ```
    make run
    ```
+   This will produce a ‘CodePin_SYCL_<date>.json’ file, which contains runtime behavior data for the SYCL code

 4. Run `dpct_output_codepin_cuda` on CPU.

    ```
    make run
    ```
+   This will produce a ‘CodePin_CUDA_<date>.json’ file, which contains runtime behavior data for the CUDA code.

 5. Compare two json file output using codepin-report.py
    ```
    codepin-report.py  --instrumented-cuda-log ./filePath  --instrumented-sycl-log ./filePath [--floating-point-comparison-epsilon <file path>]